Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Introduction

-Studies have shown that using cold temperatures will affect the conditioning by largely increasing the maximal attainable fields on the surface.
+Since most kinetic models include a thermally activated process, observing the temperature dependence of the breakdown processes is expected to offer a significant change in the breakdown properties, which can be measured and used to constrain various theoretical models~\cite{Engelberg:2020PRAB}.
+Studies have shown that the use of cold temperatures will affect conditioning by largely increasing the maximal attainable fields on the surface.
 These changes are predicted by the kinetic models described above.
-However, it is noteworthy that changes in material properties such as hardness, thermal conduction, and thermal expansion coefficients may lead to such changes even if these models do not hold.
-The role of the cryogenic temperatures on the BD rate have been verified experimentally both in radio-frequency (RF) and in DC studies~\cite{nasr_experimental_2021, Jacewicz2020}.
+However, it should be noted that changes in material properties such as hardness, thermal conduction, and thermal expansion coefficients may lead to such changes even if these models are not held.
+The role of cryogenic temperatures on the BD rate has been verified experimentally both in radio-frequency (RF) and in DC studies~\cite{nasr_experimental_2021, Jacewicz2020}.

 In this paper, we present a study combining the investigation of the intrinsic and extrinsic mechanisms by observing surface modification due to conditioning in cryogenic temperatures under very high fields.
-Since the conditioning has been linked to a process of microstructural hardening caused by the stress associated with the applied electric field~\cite{korsback2020}, we compare samples conditioned exclusively at warm or cold temperatures using various microscopy techniques to characterize the sub-surface and the surface features found on the samples.